sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 ### Part 2 - Quality control of our mitochondrial NGS sequence data prior to alignments
 #### View and inspect a FASTQ file
 The pile of reads coming out of the sequencer is stored in FASTQ files.
-As a typical paired-end sequencing experiment, each sequenced sample will produce two FASTQ files; One for the first pair of reads and one for the second pair of reads.
+As a typical paired-end sequencing experiment, each sequenced sample will produce two FASTQ files; One for the first in the pair and one for the second in each pair of reads.

 FASTQ files are usually quite big files containing information for all the reads produced.
-To get an insight on how a FASTQ file look like we can simply open its first 12 lines:
+To get an insight into how a FASTQ file looks, we can simply open the first 12 lines:
 ```bash
 head -n 12 sample1_r1.fastq
 ```